fable-compiler/fable-compiler.github.io/docs/docs/your-fable-project/author-a-fable-library.md

 <PackageTags>fable;fable-binding;fable-javascript</PackageTags>
 ```

-If your package is a library which target JavaScript and Python you need to write:
+If your package is a library which targets JavaScript and Python you need to write:

 ```xml
 <PropertyGroup>